 - Any equipment used is properly inspected and maintained

 - The people working at height are competently trained for those purposes

 - The risks involving working at the height have been properly assessed, and the appropriate equipment is selected and used

 - If working near fragile surfaces, the risks thereof are properly assessed and managed

 Common causes of Accidents when Working at Heights

 Rotted chipboard, glass, roof lights, corroded metal sheets, and tiles are the most likely surfaces to be fragile, so have to be assessed correctly during any risk assessments.
-These risks are present outside of the construction industry too, with accidents from height frequently occuring in farm buildings, warehouses, or factories when cleaning or repair-work is being performed.
+These risks are present outside of the construction industry too, with accidents from height frequently occurring in farm buildings, warehouses, or factories when cleaning or repair work is being performed.

 Basic Working at Heights Safety Principles

 One of the simplest ways to avoid the risks of working at height is to make sure as much work as possible is carried out from ground level.
 If you don’t think you need to be at a height to do a job, there is no sense in putting anyone at risk.
 In these cases, a higher standard of safety can be created by providing protection from falling objects; this can be achieved through the use of Personal Protection Equipment.
 Safety helmets should be used when doing any work that involves elements of height.